The Scribbles Creative Writing Awards are awarded to creators of children’s literature across FIVE categories.

 Please pay your entry fee first, you’ll need your Big Cartel order number(s) to proceed!

 Entry fee is $20.00 (plus GST) for each submission.
-Only one submission in each category is allowed.
+Multiple submissions in each category are permitted.

 Email your entry to email@example.com